← Demo hub

 • A Missouri LLC will own and operate the kiosks.

-• Each kiosk functions as a retail sales terminal for unique digital NFTs.
+• Each kiosk functions as a retail sales terminal for unique collectible digital artwork.

-• A time-limited promotional sweepstakes (for example, 60–90 days) runs ancillary to NFT sales.
+• A time-limited promotional sweepstakes (for example, 60–90 days) runs ancillary to artwork sales.

 • All kiosks connect to a single centralized, U.S.-hosted secure server managing: